Sexual Harassment Attorney in New York

 - Being offered a job in exchange for sexual favors

-- Performance evaluation is altered based upon a willingness to engage in sexual acts
+- Receiving a changed performance evaluation based on a willingness to engage in sexual acts

 - Being offered an employment benefit in exchange for a sexual favor

-If a supervisor, employer, manager, etc., offers you a condition of employment or another benefit, you likely have grounds for a quid pro quo sexual harassment claim, even if there is only one instance of harassment.
+If a supervisor, employer, or manager offers you employment benefits or consequences connected to sexual favors, you may have a quid pro quo sexual harassment claim—even after only one incident.

-This type of harassment is particularly problematic as it can undermine an employee’s confidence in the relationship they hold with leaders, which can lead to an unhealthy and distrustful work environment.
-Organizations need to have clear policies in place to prevent acts of quid pro quo and to diligently investigate any allegations to ensure fairness and accountability.
+This kind of harassment damages an employee’s confidence in their relationship with workplace leaders and creates an unhealthy, distrustful environment.
+Organizations must have clear policies to prevent quid pro quo acts and should investigate all allegations fairly and thoroughly.

 Penalties For Sexual Harassment in New York

-Because there are state and federal laws protecting employees from sexual harassment, an employer may face penalties under both.
+Because state and federal laws protect employees from sexual harassment, an employer may face penalties under both.

 - Repayment of lost wages to the victim